✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 South Maui (Wailea, Kīhei, Mākena)

-Wailea is Maui's luxury resort corridor — a planned community of high-end hotels, championship golf courses, and manicured beaches.
-The water here is typically calmer and clearer than west Maui, and the beaches are stunning.
-Kīhei offers more affordable accommodation with good beach access and a local restaurant scene.
-Mākena, further south, has the dramatic Big Beach (Mākena State Park) and a wilder, more remote feel.
+Wailea is Maui's luxury resort corridor — high-end hotels, championship golf, and manicured beaches.
+The water here is typically calmer and clearer than west Maui.
+Kīhei offers more affordable accommodation.
+Mākena, further south, has the dramatic Big Beach.

-Best for: Luxury stays, calm water, snorkeling, couples and honeymooners
+Best for: Luxury stays, calm water, snorkeling, couples

 Authentic · Central hub